Abyei Region

 Small Arms Survey (2015).
 Updates on Abyei.
 Retrieved 18 July 2023.

-* Note: The National Bureau of Statistics (NBS) Population Estimation Survey (PES) was published in April 2023 based on data collected in May-June 2021.
-This uses a different method to the UN Office for the Coordination of Humanitarian Affairs (OCHA) Population Working Group (PWG) figures produced based on a combination of 2008 census data and population movement data up to 2022.
-The large discrepancies are primarily attributable to these different methods rather than changes in the actual population numbers over time and have been disputed by some civil society and analysts.
-Although the later PWG figures were produced more recently for the HNO 2023, at the request of the Government of South Sudan the data and method used by the PES is being used as the basis for the Common Operational Dataset (COD) for the UN system for the HNO 2024 and likely beyond.
-For further detail on this and other sources used in the county profiles, see the accompanying Methodological Note.
+* Note: The National Bureau of Statistics (NBS) Population Estimation Survey (PES), published in April 2023, is based on data collected in May-June 2021.
+It uses a different method from the UN Office for the Coordination of Humanitarian Affairs (OCHA) Population Working Group (PWG) figures, which combine 2008 census data with population movement data up to 2022.
+The large discrepancies are primarily attributable to these different methods rather than changes in actual population numbers over time and have been disputed by some civil society actors and analysts.
+Although the later PWG figures were produced more recently for the HNO 2023, at the request of the Government of South Sudan, the data and method used by the PES are being used as the basis for the Common Operational Dataset (COD) for the UN system for the HNO 2024 and likely beyond.
+For further details on this and other sources used in the county profiles, see the accompanying Methodological Note.

 ** Note: The Abyei Administrative Area is not included in the IPC country analysis for South Sudan mentioned in the Methodological Note, but is included in the FEWSNET analysis reported in February 2023 here and in November 2023 here.
 The FEWSNET figures – which are considered ‘IPC-compatible’ – are therefore presented in this profile instead.
+FEWSNET was taken offline on January 20, 2025, in response to a USAID stop-work order.